WhateverSir/DetOH/README.md

 ## 参考文献

 - Zhou, X., Wang, D., & Krähenbühl, P. (2020).
-Objects as points. arXiv preprint arXiv:1904.07850.
+Objects as po ints. arXiv preprint arXiv:1904.07850.
 - Wu Ruohao.
-DetOH: 仅使用热图的无锚点目标检测器[C]//2023 IEEE International Conference on Image Processing(ADMA).
-Shenyang, China, August 8-11, 2023.
+DetOH: An Anchor-free Object Detector with Only Heatmaps[C]//the 19th anniversary of the International Conference on Advanced Data Mining and Applications(ADMA'23).
+Shenyang, China, August 21-23, 2023.